chalko3/Final-Fall-Semester-P4/README.md

 # Final-Fall-Semester-P4
-Mimi game for our semester final.
+Mini game for our semester final.